Cloud4Wi-Create/geosdk/sdk/integration/android.md

         android:foregroundServiceType="location" />
 ```

-If you do not declare this service, GeoUniq SDK will NOT start.
+If you do not declare this service, Geo SDK will NOT start.

 Also, if your app meets the play store policies for background location, make sure you've declared permission to access background location:
 ```xml